-County Board approves a guaranteed maximum price for construction of new correctional center
+County board approves a guaranteed maximum price for construction of new correctional center

-The Sarpy County Board of Commissioners today approved a resolution to lock in the construction costs for the county’s new correctional center at $69.4 million.
+The Sarpy County Board of Commissioners approved an April 20 resolution to lock in the construction costs for the county’s new correctional center at $69.4 million.
 JE Dunn, the construction manager for the project, has committed to building the facility for a guaranteed maximum price.

 “Building a correctional center in a way that protects the public’s money has been one of our top objectives throughout this process,” said County Board Chairman Don Kelly.
 “With a guaranteed maximum price, we know what the final construction cost will be and we can avoid additional expenses from change orders and other unforeseen costs.”